raphamorim/rio/docs/docs/configuration-file.md

 If you want a quicker scroll, keep increasing the multiplier.
 If you want to reduce scroll speed you will need to increase the divider.

-You can use both properties also to find the best scroll for you.
+You can combine both properties to find the best scroll for you.

 - Multiplier default is `3.0`.
 - Divider default is `1.0`.